 Verdict: Great value for money!

-The Ouzong Chest Waders for Kids are another great entry level pair of youth waders.
-Just like the TIDEWE Chest Waders for Kids they come in six different sizes.
+The Ouzong Chest Waders are another great entry level pair of youth waders.
+Just like the TIDEWE Chest they come in six different sizes.
 Additionally you can choose between a green and a camo version.

 The Ouzong have all the features you would expect from a solid pair of waders.
 They feature an adjustable wading belt that prevents water from coming into the leg section in case your kid wades too deep.
 The suspender system is comfortable and well padded.